Held June 28th-29th on the OSU Campus, participants gained insight and practical knowledge regarding program creation, mentoring, and support of LAs.

 ○ First-time LAs take a pedagogy course in which they discuss learning theory, teaching strategies, metacognition, and students’ conceptions all in the context of their LA work.

-○ LAs practice what they learn in the pedagogy course when interacting with other LAs and faculty at weekly preparatory meeting and when interacting with other students either in the classroom or in informal learning spaces like office hours.
+○ LAs practice what they learn in the pedagogy course when interacting with other LAs and faculty at weekly preparatory meetings and when interacting with other students either in the classroom or in informal learning spaces like office hours.

 ○ Working with their lead faculty member, LAs not only deepen their content knowledge (at weekly preparatory meetings) but also select a research topic related to how students learn in the course in which they facilitate